Maria-Rek/pg-po-cpp/README.md

-# Programowanie Obiektowe
-Object Oriented Programming Project C++
-PO – Politechnika Gdańska, Informatyka
+# Object-Oriented Programming (C++)

-## Opis projektu
+## Project Overview
-Projekt to konsolowy symulator świata 2D, w którym różne organizmy żyją, poruszają się, walczą ze sobą albo się rozmnażają.
-Każdy organizm działa na własnych zasadach – jedne poruszają się losowo, inne podejmują decyzje zależnie od otoczenia.

-Głównym elementem gry jest **Człowiek**, którym steruje gracz za pomocą strzałek.
-Dodatkowo posiada specjalną umiejętność – **całopalenie**, która przez 5 tur spala wszystkie organizmy wokół, a następnie przez 5 tur trwa cooldown.

-W grze pojawia się też specjalny organizm – **CyberOwca**, który ma za zadanie odnaleźć i zniszczyć niebezpieczną roślinę: **Barszcz Sosnowskiego**.

-Gra działa turowo – organizmy wykonują swoje ruchy w kolejności zależnej od inicjatywy i wieku.
-Każda tura kończy się wizualizacją planszy oraz wypisaniem wydarzeń w konsoli.
-Gracz może zapisać lub wczytać stan gry do pliku tekstowego.
+Console-based 2D world simulator where various organisms live, move, fight, or reproduce according to individual rules.

+The game is **turn-based**, with organisms acting based on initiative and age, displaying the board and event log in the console after each turn.
+Game state can be saved/loaded from a text file.

 ---

-## Wymagania i funkcjonalności
+## Features

-✅ Implementacja klasy `Swiat` oraz abstrakcyjnej klasy `Organizm`
-✅ Klasy pochodne `Zwierze`, `Roslina` z polimorfizmem i hermetyzacją
-✅ Implementacja 6 zwierząt:
+- `Swiat` class and abstract `Organism` class
+- Derived `Animal` and `Plant` classes with polymorphism and encapsulation
-- Wilk
+- 6 animals:
-- Owca
+  - Wolf
-- Lis (unika silniejszych)
+  - Sheep
+  - Fox (avoids stronger organisms)
-- Żółw (25% szansy na ruch, odpiera ataki <5)
+  - Turtle (25% move chance, blocks attacks <5)
-- Antylopa (zasięg 2, 50% ucieczki)
+  - Antelope (range 2, 50% escape chance)
-- CyberOwca (śledzi Barszcz Sosnowskiego)

-✅ Implementacja 5 roślin:
+  - CyberSheep (hunts Hogweed)
+- 5 plants:
-- Trawa
+  - Grass
-- Mlecz (3 próby rozsiania)
+  - Dandelion (3 spread attempts)
-- Guarana (zwiększa siłę o +3)
+  - Guarana (+3 strength)
-- Wilcze Jagody (trujące)
-- Barszcz Sosnowskiego (zabija wszystko wokół oprócz CyberOwcy)

-✅ **Człowiek**:
-- Porusza się strzałkami (←↑↓→)
+  - Deadly Nightshade (poisonous)
+  - Hogweed (kills surrounding organisms except CyberSheep)
-- Umiejętność specjalna: całopalenie
+- **Human**:
+  - Controlled with ←↑↓→
+  - Special ability “Firestorm”:
-  - działa przez 5 tur aktywności
+    - 5 turns active
-  - po dezaktywacji – 5 tur cooldownu
+    - 5 turns cooldown
-  - umiejętność można aktywować tylko, gdy nie jest aktywna ani w cooldownie

-✅ Obsługa kolizji i rozmnażania organizmów tego samego gatunku
-✅ Priorytet wykonania tury wg inicjatywy i wieku
-✅ Ośmiosąsiedztwo przy poruszaniu i rozmnażaniu
-✅ Symboliczna reprezentacja organizmów w ASCII/emoji
-✅ System zapisu i wczytywania stanu gry do pliku tekstowego
+    - Can be activated only when not active or on cooldown
+- Collision handling and reproduction of same-species organisms
+- Turn priority based on initiative and age
+- 8-neighborhood movement and reproduction
+- ASCII/emoji symbolic representation of organisms
+- Save/load system using text files

 ---

-## Struktura katalogów
+## Directory Structure

-- `Zwierzeta/` – pliki klas zwierząt
+- `Zwierzeta/` – animal classes
-- `Rosliny/` – pliki klas roślin
+- `Rosliny/` – plant classes
-- `Gra.*` – obsługa menu i rozgrywki
+- `Gra.*` – menu and gameplay
-- `Swiat.*` – zarządzanie planszą i logiką gry
+- `Swiat.*` – board management and game logic
-- `Organizm.*` – bazowa klasa organizmu
+- `Organizm.*` – base organism class
-- `Zapis/` – domyślny folder zapisu plików stanu gry
+- `Zapis/` – save files

+---

+Project for the *Object-Oriented Programming* course (2024/2025) at Gdańsk University of Technology.